LouXonline/LouXonline.github.io/_posts/2024-08-19-photography.md

 <p>I have recently acquired a new smartphone, the iPhone 15 Pro.
 My last one was the iPhone 6S Plus, so it was a pretty big change.
 Not only in power, but in camera capabilities.
 This is even more evident if your old phone's camera does not focus on any object or area.</p>

 <p>Photography hasn't been a big interest of mine, or at least investing time in it was something I rarely considered.
 I would occasionally find amazing images shared in the internet of different places, moments, landscapes...
-Some of them very pleasant to to observe.
+Some of them very pleasant to observe.
 Why not create my own?
 Well, I never had the tools to begin with.
 But I gave it a shot recently.</p>

 <p style="margin-bottom:1cm;"></p>